DavidPeicho/pas-rs/README.md

 ### Slice and SliceMut

-When slicing an array whose type information are known only at runtime, you can use `Slice`/`SliceMut`:
+When slicing an array whose type information is known only at runtime, you can use `Slice`/`SliceMut`:

 ```rust, ignore
 let uv_byte_offset = std::mem::size_of::<Vertex>() + std::mem::size_of::<[f32; 3]>();